choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-armenia/index.md

 We contacted the folks and the manager, Vardges, led us to his restaurant, where we parked our car and took his jeep up another off-road way up to Sareni.

+It's one of two huts sitting atop the gorge.

 ### Arpa Protected Landscape

 Lord, it was beautiful.
-We could just leave the hut and trek around, m
+We could just leave the hut and trek around, which we did.
+The views were amazing, nature all around us, and it was all for us to enjoy since we were the only ones staying up there (another couple later checked into the other hut later that night).

 Probably the best spot for scenic pisses.